 Guest post on other blogs in your niche

 Guest posting on other high traffic or high domain authority can increase organic traffic.
 Moreover, you will be able to get high-quality backlinks from sites in your own niche.
 Don’t ever guest post on a blog which is not related to your niche or accepts guest posts from all niches (unless it is a large publication like Forbes or Entrepreneur).
 Backlinks always matter in SEO and contribute to your SERP rank no matter what others say, getting a nofollow link is worth it even if you are not able to get a dofollow link.
 Gone are the days when only dofollow links mattered.
 If the nofollow link is from a site in the relevant niche, Google is smart enough to understand that your content is relevant to the site on which you are guest posting.

 Organics traffic is the best

-Thus I hope that this article convinced you enough to go with organic traffic for growth using SEO instead of shelling out money on paid advertising.
+Thus I hope that this article convinced you enough to go with organic traffic for growth using on-page SEO and off-page SEO instead of shelling out money on paid advertising.
 If you have set long-term goals for your blog, go with building organic traffic and if you want immediate results, go for paid advertising.

 - 10 Useful Blogging Tips for Beginners

 - How to Write a Great Blog Post Every Time